Skip to main content

 Examples of frequently used templates

-Randomly select the specified number of links:
+Randomly select a specified number of links:

 [% limit = 5;